 Consequently, transporting CO₂ is completely safe if all the pipelines are specifically designed just for CO₂ transport.
 To find out what is needed, SINTEF has developed an advanced simulation model that can predict whether a crack or other damage to a CO₂ transport pipe can be developed into a continuous breach.
 The tool shows how the pipes themselves can prevent cracks from growing without the need to make the pipe walls unnecessarily thick or for other costly risk-reducing measures.

 Attempting to over-dimension the pipelines to control fractures by increasing the wall thickness is a costly strategy.
-For a 50-mile-long pipeline with a 36-inch diameter, increasing the wall thickness by just three millimetres will add NOK 250 million (GBP £22.25) to the total cost given today’s steel prices.
+For a 500-kilometre-long pipeline with a 36-inch diameter, increasing the wall thickness by just three millimetres will add NOK 250 million (GBP £22.25) to the total cost given today’s steel prices.

 The Norwegian oil industry has many decades of experience in pipe design and safety assessments related to natural gas pipeline transport.
 But CO₂ has differing properties than natural gas.
-Unlike natural gas, CO₂ heats as pressure decreases.
+Unlike natural gas, CO₂ boils as pressure decreases.
 If there is a hole in a CO₂ pipeline, up to ten times more energy is released compared to a leak in a natural gas pipeline.

 Recently, SINTEF has used the simulation model to prepare projections for the Northern Lights project.
 This project is managed by Equinor with Shell and Total as partners and covers the transport and storage part of Norway’s demonstration project for full-scale CO₂ handling.